Microtropis wallichiana

 Microtropis wallichiana is a species of small tree in the family Celastraceae.
 It is native to India and Sri Lanka.
 Its leaves are simple, opposite, decussate, and estipulate.
-The tree is about 15m high.
+The tree grows to about 15 meters (49 feet).
 Branchlets are yellowish in mature trees and darker in the youngest.
 The fruit is a capsule, 1-seeded; flowers are bisexual with 5 petals.
 Flowering and fruiting occur in December and January.